microsoft/botbuilder-js/libraries/botbuilder-ai/README.md

 await languageGenerationResolver.resolve(activity, entities);

-entities.text // this value will contain the resolved value from the language generation service
+activity.text // this value will contain the resolved value from the language generation service
 ```
 ## Examples